Assortment/asrt-wp-starter/README.md

 - **Mimicing the MVC structure**: Keep your logic away from your templates and database changes.
 - **Separation of functional concerns**: Nobody wants one file to do everything from adding your menus to creating shortcodes.
 - **Free from conflicts**: All functions are prefixed to alleviate any naming conflicts.
+- **Semantic versioning & Cache busting** Changing your themes version number will allow you to ensure any styles and scripts are cache-free.

 ## Requirements